Karibu sana Tanzania! (Welcome to Tanzania!)

 Dala dala (minibuses) — You’ll see dala dalas everywhere in Tanzania.
 These are minibuses that you share with anywhere from 8 to 16 people (there’s no such thing as a limit in Tanzania).
 If they can squeeze one more person or animal in, they will.
 The great thing about dala dalas is their affordability and accessibility.
 They come and go from stops quite frequently and it only costs 25 cents or 400 TZS for a one-way journey within a city.

 Boda bodas (motorcycle taxis) — Taking a Boda Boda may seem daunting and intimidating at first.
-Of course, don’t take one if you’re not comfortable or don’t have insurance, but these are a fast and cheap way to get around.
+Of course, don’t take one if you’re not comfortable, but these are a fast and cheap way to get around.
 Not to mention, it’s very thrilling to be on the back of a motorbike just to get from point A to point B. But I would only recommend taking a boda boda when the driver has a second helmet for you to use.

 You also might need some basic Swahili and negotiating skills if you’re a foreigner taking a boda boda, because there’s no official price scheme.
 That being said, talk to someone at your accommodations about what the general rate is for locals in the area and try to approach a boda boda driver with confidence.
 When I lived in Mwanza, I generally paid only 80 cents to $1.30 or 2000 – 3000 TZS to get around on a boda boda.
 And knowing some Swahili gave me the confidence to negotiate fair prices.

 Taxi — Taxis are an easy and safe way to get around in Tanzania.
-Though it’s important to note that taxis aren’t very budget-friendly and you should strive to use taxis that are recommended to you by an official tour or accommodations.
+Though it’s important to note that taxis aren’t very budget-friendly and you should strive to use taxis that are recommended to you by an official tour guide or accommodation staff member.
 If I ever took a taxi while living in Tanzania, it was recommended to me by someone I trusted.
-Usually an average taxi drive in the city costs around $8.60 – $17.21 or 20,000 – 40,000 TZS.
+Usually an average taxi drive in the city costs between $8.60 and $17.21 or 20,000 – 40,000 TZS.

 The Cost of Food in Tanzania